-The exhibition titled Matisse: Life & Spirit, Masterpieces From the Centre Pompidou, Paris, will go on display on 20 November 2021 and run until 13 March 2022.
-Spanning six decades and tracing the development of Matisse’s style and technique, it will be the largest collection of work by the French artist to ever appear in Sydney.
+The exhibition titled Matisse: Life & Spirit, Masterpieces From the Centre Pompidou, Paris, is on now and set to run until 13 March 2022.
+Spanning six decades and tracing the development of Matisse’s style and technique, it is the largest collection of work by the French artist to ever appear in Sydney.

-A few of the notable inclusions of the Life and Spirit exhibition include the quite important early work Le Luxe I (1907), the masterpiece Decorative Figure On An Ornamental Ground (1925), and the famous self-portrait in the cut-out style that the artist created in the final years of his career The Sorrow Of The King (1952), seen below.
+Part of the Sydney International Art Series 2021–22, highlights of the Life and Spirit exhibition include the coveted early work Le Luxe I (1907), the masterpiece Decorative Figure On An Ornamental Ground (1925), and the famous self-portrait that Matisse created in the final years of his career The Sorrow Of The King (1952).

-These three incredible masterpieces will be joined by more than 100 other works including drawings, sculptures, and more of his cut-outs in an attempt to thread a needle through Matisse’s long and exceptional career.
-Highlighting how his output progressed from his early adventures in colour to the distilled designs for his Vence chapel, this exhibition will reflect Matisse’s way of looking at the world.
+These three incredible masterpieces are joined by more than 100 other works including drawings, sculptures, and more of his cut-outs in an attempt to thread a needle through Matisse’s long and exceptional career.
+Shedding light on how his work progressed over the year, this exhibition reflects Matisse’s unique way of looking at the world.

-Running alongside the exhibition from the Centre Pompidou, Matisse Alive will explore how Matisse’s influence can be felt across the 21st-century art world.
-Four new artistic projects by American Nina Chanel Abney, Australian Sally Smart, Pasifika-Australian Angela Tiatia and New Zealander Robin White will feature as part of the exhibition.
+Running alongside the exhibition from the Centre Pompidou, Matisse Alive explores how Matisse’s influence continues to be felt across the art world in the 21st century.
+Four new projects by American artist Nina Chanel Abney, Australian artist Sally Smart, Pasifika-Australian artist Angela Tiatia and Robin White from New Zealand are featured as part of the exhibition.